Zrrg/node-filemanager/Readme.md

 ## Commands

-`ls, list, dir / mkdir / up, back / cd / add, touch, write, w / cat, read / rm , del, remove, delete / rn, rename / cp, copy / mv, move / eol / cpuinfo / home, homedir / userinfo /  help, ? / .exit, exit, quit, q! `
+`ls, list, dir / mkdir / up, back / cd / add, touch, write, w / cat, read / rm , del, remove, delete / rn, rename / cp, copy / mv, move / eol / cpuinfo / home, homedir / userinfo / arch, architecture / hash / compress / decompress /  help, ? / .exit, exit, quit, q! `

 ## Note

-- Would be cool if your terminal supports utf-8, if no there might be question marks.
+- Would be cool if your terminal supported utf-8, if no there might be question marks in output.
 - I had to use `currentDirectory();` before each break in switch statement, because if i put it in function after all statments, it shows old folder (async so async).
 If there are more elegant solution for my case, please let me know.
+- `compress` command deletes original file.

+## Extra features
+- Removing empty directories just with `rm` by distinguishing between files and directories with `isfile.js`.
+- Logging failed commands in `logOutput.js`, well originally I had bigger plans for this but don't want to break anything at this point.

 ## Basic Scope
 - General